Since 1969, we have been the leading private home care provider to families in Lexington, Concord, Cambridge

 Since 1969, we have been the leading home care provider to families in Lexington, Concord, Cambridge, Somerville, Belmont, Newton, and Boston.

-Below is a list of our home care services available to families in the Metro-West Boston area.
-If you don’t see a particular home care service you are looking for, please give us a call so we can discuss your specific needs and guide you in the right direction.
+Below is a list of our home senior care services available to families in the Metro-West Boston area.
+If you don’t see the type of home care assistance you need, please give us a call so we can discuss your specific needs and guide you in the right direction.

-In need of around-the-clock assistance?
-We provide caregivers who are awake, alert, and ready to help your loved one any hour of the day or night.
+In need of around-the-clock home care assistance?
+We provide our motivated home health aids who are awake, alert, and ready to help your loved one any hour of the day or night.

 Perfect for families who would like around-the-clock care but can allow their aide to sleep at night in a private bedroom.
-Live-in care provides maximum coverage at the lowest cost.
+Live-in care provides maximum home care assistance at the lowest cost.

 Falls are one of the most common causes of hospitalization among seniors.
 We help with fall recuperation and prevention, so you can be sure your mom or dad is safe at all times.

 We provide delicate care to individuals at any stage of Alzheimer’s disease.
 We help ensure your loved one is taking medications on time, eating correctly, and that he or she is always comfortable and safe.

 Our experienced hospice aides are available to provide medications for your loved one as they go through this final transition.
-Your loved one will be treated with dignity while provided the comforting care they deserve.
+Your loved one will be treated with dignity with the in-home care they deserve.

 We can provide hourly care services in many different situations.
 Every senior has different needs, so hourly care is the most flexible service you can receive.
 It is catered to the exact hours your parent needs care.

-Hospital and rehab discharges can be unexpected and can happen quickly – usually near the end of the week, leaving families scrambling.
-Our fast turn-around time means you can count on us if you need services quickly.
+Hospital and rehab discharges can be unexpected and happen quickly – usually near the end of the week, leaving families scrambling.
+Our fast turnaround time means you can count on us if you need elderly care quickly.